firebase/functions-samples/email-confirmation/README.md

-# Send Confirmation Emails with Firebase Functions
+# Send Confirmation Emails with Cloud Functions

 This sample shows how to send a confirmation emails to users who are subscribing/un-subscribing to a newsletter.